otrv4/otrv4/architecture-decisions/002-key-management.md

 ### Context

-Previous versions of the OTR protocol use a mechanism called the DH ratchet to ratchet key material when messages are exchanged.
-This three step, DH ratchet works as follows:
+Previous versions of the OTR protocol use a mechanism called the Diffie-Hellman ratchet (DH Ratchet) to ratchet key material when messages are exchanged.
+This ratcheting approach attaches new DH contributions to messages and, with each sent message, the sender advertises a new DH value.
+Message keys are then computed from the latest acknowledged DH values.

+// TODO: clarify this

+This three step DH Ratchet works as follows:

 1. Alice sends an encrypted message to Bob, and "advertises" her next Diffie- Hellman key `pubA`.
 2. Bob sends an encrypted message to Alice, and "acknowledges" her next Diffie- Hellman key and advertises his next Diffie-Hellman key `pubB`.
-3. Alice sends a message to Bob using her advertised key `privA` and acknowledged key `pubB`.
+3. Alice sends a message to Bob using the private part of her advertised key `privA` and the acknowledged key from Bob `pubB`.

-// TODO: check these statements

-There are other key exchange algorithms to consider, like the Double Ratchet Algorithm, which is designed to give us per-message forward secrecy and work with out-of-order messages [\[1\]](#references).

-// TODO: check these statements
+This design introduces backward secrecy within conversations since a compromised key will regularly be replaced with new key material.
+A disadvantage of this DH Ratchet is that session keys might not be renewed for every message (i.e., forward secrecy is only partially provided).
+It also lacks out-of-order resilience; if a message arrives after a newly advertised key is accepted, then the necessary decryption key was already deleted.

+In order to improve the forward secrecy of the DH Ratchet, both ratchet approaches can be combined: session keys produced by DH ratchets are used to seed per-participant KDF ratchets.
+Messages are then encrypted using keys produced by the KDF ratchets, frequently refreshed by the DH Ratchet on message responses.
+This resulting double ratchet (called the "Double Ratchet Algorithm" [\[1\]](#references)) provides forward secrecy across messages due to the KDF ratchets, but also backward secrecy since compromised KDF keys will eventually be replaced by new seeds.
+To achieve out-of-order resilience, the double ratchet makes use of a second derivation function within its KDF ratchets.
+While the KDF ratchets are advanced normally, the KDF keys are passed through a second distinct derivation function before being used for encryption.

-We consider using the Double Ratchet Algorithm while maintaining the same security properties of prior OTR versions, such as message deniability.
-Message deniability is achieved through revealing MAC keys.
+We consider using the Double Ratchet Algorithm to improve forward secrecy, while maintaining the same security properties of prior OTR versions, such as message deniability.
+This is achieved since messages are authenticated with shared MAC keys rather than being signed with long-term keys.
+OTR, also, publishes MAC and uses malleable encryption, to expand the set of possible message forgers.

 // TODO: this might change